 Is guaranteed lifetime income important to you?

-What many people are doing today is using FIAs to guarantee their core future income needs while insulating those same funds from the risk of draw downs in the equity markets.
-These people are de-risking their most essential funds significant market value downturns that have been a historic part of the equity markets.
+What many people are doing today is using FIAs to guarantee their core future income needs while insulating those same funds from the risk of market exposure in the equity markets.
+These people are de-risking their most essential funds’ significant market value downturns that have been a historic part of the equity markets.